Vlieland: an island paradise without cars

-The highlights of the Wadden Island Vlieland are:
+The highlights of the Wadden Island of Vlieland are as follows:

-- Tromp's Huys: exhibition on the historic and maritime past of Vlieland,
+- Tromp's Huys Museum: exhibition about the history and the maritime past of Vlieland.

-- Vliehors express: safari in a converted military truck across the sand flats,
+- Vliehors Express: a safari through the sand flats in a converted military truck.

-Seal watching: Boat tour on the Wadden Sea.
+- Seal watching: a boat tour on the Wadden Sea.

-Here are some last tips before you visit Vlieland.
-In the first week of September, there’s a great pop festival for all ages called ‘Into The Great Wide Open’.
-Another tip is to try the culinary speciality of the island, cranberries.
-Everything imaginable is made with cranberries on Vlieland.
+You can find a couple more tips here before you visit Vlieland.
+In the first week of September, a massive pop festival entitled 'Into The Great Wide Open' takes place, which is suitable for all ages.
+Another tip is to try the culinary specialty of the island: cranberries.
+Every meal imaginable is served with cranberries.

 If you're looking to visit Vlieland, take the two-hour ferry that departs from Harlingen.
 You can also opt for the express boat from Harlingen port to Vlieland, which takes a mere 45 minutes.
 Cars are not permitted on Vlieland.
 Please use one of the parking lots at Harlingen port.
 One full parking day costs approximately €5.
 You can also reach Harlingen port by train.
 The terminal is only a few minutes' walk from Harlingen station.
 We advise renting a bicycle when on the island.